8 Calorie Bombs at the Salad BarArticle posted in: Diet & Nutrition

 These are candy.
 Don’t believe it?
 Here’s how you make them: Melt a bunch of butter in a pan, then toss the nuts with sugar, cooking until coated in a glaze.

 Sounds awesome for a bowl of holiday treats—or even for a decadent holiday salad—but for your Tuesday lunch, it’s not going to help you reach your weight loss goals.
-Get the crunch—and protein and healthy fats—of nuts, but watch your portion sizes.
+You can enjoy the crunch (plus protein and healthy fats!) of raw or roasted, unsalted nuts.
+Just be sure to watch your portion sizes as the calories can add up quick.
 Just a quarter cup of roasted, unsalted almonds adds 206 calories to your salad, which could double the original calories.

 4. Tortilla Strips or a Tortilla Bowl